keybase/book-content/00-getting_started/01-security.md

 Public-key cryptography also powers secure websites (those with URLS that start with https://), emails sent with the PGP protocol, and cryptocurrencies like Lumens.
 But, the information you share on secure websites or in emails is only as secure as your account—or as the username and password—you use to access them.

 Thank goodness your [Keybase account](/account) is more secure than that, thanks to more public-key cryptography.

+### Reviewed by global cyber security experts
+Read the 2018 report by NCC Group, the global cyber security and risk mitigation experts: [Keybase Protocol Security Review](https://www.nccgroup.trust/us/our-research/keybase-protocol-security-review/).
+{# Henry: can the above blurb be offset/look special like the TL;DR and Tip blurbs?
+TODO: can we talk about the report in a way that validates Keybase without asking people to read the report?
+E.g. some sort of rating or quick summary? #}